tonym128/tonym128.github.io/_posts/2023-08-20-its-storytime.markdown

 {: refdef}

 ## Hosting
-I've always enjoyed using GitHub pages, this blog is hosted on it and it's fun to see what you can achieve with a static front end and something more dynamic going on in the backend.
+I've always enjoyed using GitHub pages, this blog is hosted on it and its fun to see what you can achieve with a static front end and something more dynamic going on in the backend.

-It's a simple git push to get your website updated and GitHub will take care of the hosting, SSL and as a bonus it's free.
+its a simple git push to get your website updated and GitHub will take care of the hosting, SSL and as a bonus its free.

 The backend for GitHub pages is [Jekyll](https://jekyllrb.com/) and it uses [Markdown](https://daringfireball.net/projects/markdown/) which is a really simple text format to use for html pages.
 Putting a # and a space will give you a header for instance.